top of page

 However, most of you will be pleased, and probably somewhat relieved, to know that I’ve come with an essay about the McIntosh Apple tree fruit and not Apple’s Macintosh computer. (see footnote 1)

 What prompted me to write this essay was my realisation that this time of the year was, in my past, the key time for McIntosh apples to appear in the stores.
 ‘Halloween Apples’ meant McIntosh apples and I would have many of them in my Halloween candy bag.
-In the late 1940’s and 1950’s we never had to worry about nasty things stuck unto our Halloween goodies.
+In the late 1940’s and the 1950’s we never had to worry about nasty things stuck unto our Halloween goodies.

 The other time that McIntosh apples showed up in our house was at Christmas time.
 My dad always had a tongue-in-cheek threat that Santa might leave a lump of coal in the toe of my Christmas Stocking if I didn’t behave.
 Thankfully, the toe of my stocking was always filled with a McIntosh apple.